ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 If the previous link is not available, then 100% of the target period link should be used.

+Note, if the forward, backward or construction links are provided in the input dataset, then weighting is not applied.
+This forces the method to use the exact links provided.

 ### 6.3 Best Practice Guidance